CircuitLord/SteamVRManager/README.md

 - Set specific audio levels for when SteamVR is opened or closed.
 - Launch any custom exes or scripts you want when SteamVR is opened.
 - It auto-updates!
 Fancy, right?
 - (Coming soon!)
-Launching SteamVR in a specific refresh rate mode without having to retart it.
+Launching SteamVR in a specific refresh rate mode without having to restart it.

 And more!